Looking for a fresh approach to adult programming for your congregation or retreat center? Capture the growing enthusiasm for poetry!

-So how can your adult formation program or retreat center capture some of this growing enthusiasm for poetry?
 Kim has been leading poetry circles for over ten years, and in her experience, choosing the theme of the program to coincide with a pertinent season or holiday is an excellent way to increase the attendance of an event and the engagement of its participants.
-The programs on this page have been carefully constructed with this in mind, and have been successfully paired with calendar events that capture the interest of the community.
-Just a few examples of these include:
+Available themes have been carefully constructed with this in mind, and have been successfully paired with calendar events that capture the interest of the community.

 - Advent: “We Wait in Joyful Hope: Poems of Advent and Christmas,” which uses poetry to help us reflect on this important time of year with renewed mindfulness